dfki-ric/docker_image_development/README.md

 # Running

 When the default execmode is set correctly, you can omit the mode (devel,release) after `./exec.bash`.

-When no command is given, exec.bash defaults to /bin/bash
+When no command is given after that, exec.bash defaults to /bin/bash

 * Clone this repository
-* Optional: Login to the docker registry containing the images (if not on dockerhub, or no registry available)
+* Login to the docker registry containing the images (if not on dockerhub and registry available)

 ## When a release image is available:

 * call `$> ./exec.bash release STARTSCRIPT`
   * STARTSCRIPT here is a script from the image, with a high probability of also being in the startscritps folder of this repo
   * The image will be pulled automatically
 * Optional: call `$> source autocomplete.me` to have code completion after ./exec.bash
   * This will use the completion with the scripts in this repo, new scripts might nor be available inside the image
     * Possibly reset this repo to the date of the release image to improve this situation

 ## When no release image is available:

-In case you got a release as tar.gz file, load it locally using the instructions provided with the file.
+In case you got a release as tar.gz file, you can load the release locally using the instructions provided with the file.

 ### Use a devel image:

 In case you have to create a release image you can use a "devel image".

 * call `$> ./exec.bash devel`
   * follow the instructions on first start (most probably: call /opt/setup_workspace.bash)
   * this creates a mounted home and workspace folder in this folder
     * they are mounted as the users home and /opt/workspace folders in the container
     * you can edit files by using your host system and compile using the console created with `$> ./exec.bash devel`
       * TIP: in case you are using VSCode also check out the "Remote - Containers" extension

 To create a release image, have a look at the [release image Readme](image_setup/03_release_image/Readme.md)!